 1. When shopping for a product online, take the time to read reviews.
 Try finding the same product on different sites to read as much reviews as possible.
 Reading many reviews can help you get a more general concept of whether or not the item you are interested in meets high standards of quality.

 2. Make it a habit to register for price alerts.
 This goes even for purchases that you've recently made.
 Price alerts will let you know when a product has dropped to a price you like.
 And when you've recently purchased at full price, you can request a price adjustment to meet the new deal.

-5. Get familiar with the shipping facts of an online retailer.
-Their shipping policy should be outlined in a separate section to illustrate the average time you should get your items, geographic restrictions, shipping choices, possible shipping insurance, and what their shipping and handling fees are.
-Use all this information to decide if these costs and options fit well for you personally, your budget, along with your area prior to placing an order.
+3. Get familiar with the shipping facts of an online retailer.
+Their shipping policy should be outlined in a separate section to describe the average time you should get your items, geographic restrictions, shipping choices, possible shipping insurance, and what their handling and shipping fees are.
+Use all this information to choose if these costs and options fit well for you personally, your budget, and your area prior to placing an order.

 4. Be suspicious of overdoing it.
 It is much easier to overspend if you are shopping online.
 You start to rationalize that you can spend more money for those shoes because you saved money on gas and the food you would have gotten should you went to the mall, for example.
 Give yourself a limit and stick to it.

 5. Make sure that when you buy something online, you are aware of in the event the site is secure or not.
 You do not want your information being compromised in this day and age.
 Identity theft is very common, and also you must protect your information in any way cost so that you wish to keep making purchases online.